alepez/omxdirector/README.md

 ### Native loop support

-At this time, *official* omxplayer does not support loop and multiple files.
-If you have a fork (like [pasky omxplayer](https://github.com/pasky/omxplayer)) that support it, you can enable native loop by calling
+If you have a versione of `omxplayer` supporting native loop with `--loop` flag, you can enable it by calling:

     var omx = require('omxdirector').enableNativeLoop();